A Comprehensive Guide to E-Commerce in China - 2022

-Online shopping has become more common over the past years with the latest developments in technology, the Internet becoming a more important place, and more people having access to online platforms.
-Online platforms allow the average consumer to compare prices and most of the time find a better deal than stores on the street offer.
-Most of the online operating suppliers are able to cut down on rent by not having brick-and-mortar shops and that reflects on prices.
-Not to mention that the consumer gets to access a wider range of suppliers than they would be having a shopping spree at their local venue since the majority of the suppliers ship anywhere in a competitive period of time.
+Online shopping has become more common over the past years with the latest developments in technology, the Internet becoming an increasingly important place, and more people having access to online platforms.
+Top eCommerce websites allow the average consumer to compare prices and, most of the time, find a better deal than stores on the street offer.
+Most of the online operating suppliers are able to cut down on rent by not having brick-and-mortar shops, and that reflects on prices.
+Not to mention that the consumer gets to access a wider range of suppliers than they would if they were having a shopping spree at their local venue since the majority of the suppliers ship anywhere in a competitive period of time.
 On the verge of becoming a cashless society, China is on top of the eCommerce game and is highly sought after by foreign investors.
+The top eCommerce websites in China, due to its 1.4 billion residents, are some of the biggest in the world.
+To enter the China eCommerce market, it's crucial for merchants to build a robust website, so you should pick a trusted web development agency for a successful shift to online.

-China’s eCommerce market size is estimated to be growing at an annual rate of 22.5% over the past few years which makes a total market size of $1.8 trillion.
-The reports show that the expected China eCommerce market growth for 2020 is at 20.1%.
-In addition to the increase of mobile Internet users and the continuous improvement of online business services, the COVID-19 pandemic seems to be playing a role in the solid rise of the China eCommerce market as well.
+During the coronavirus pandemic, China's e-commerce retail sales grew rapidly.
+In 2021, China's retail e-commerce sales value was estimated to be over 2.49 trillion US dollars, which amounts to 15% market growth year on year.
+According to projections by Statista, China's online retail sales would exceed 3.6 trillion dollars by 2025.
+In addition to the increase of mobile Internet users and the continuous improvement of online business services, the COVID-19 pandemic seems to be playing a role in the solid rise of the Chinese eCommerce market as well.
 With the latest COVID-19 outbreak, more and more people have become comfortable with making their purchases online.
-China eCommerce data shows that there has been a boost in the number of companies that switched to an online business model to survive the hard times.
+China eCommerce data shows that there has been a boost in the number of companies that have switched to an online business model to survive the hard times.
+Chinese online retailers are not only here to stay but will be the future of shopping.

 There are some big names everyone around the world is familiar with when it comes to the top eCommerce websites in China.
-Of course, everyone has their personal opinions on which one is the best eCommerce company in China, and it is a matter of preference.
-However, market research shows that top China eCommerce sites are as follows:
+Of course, everyone has their own personal opinions on which one is the best eCommerce company in China, and it is a matter of preference.
+However, market research shows that the top eCommerce websites in China are:

-The list of the biggest eCommerce companies in China continues with Suning.com for electronics, Kaola for high-quality “Western” products, and Xiao Hong Shu (Little Red Book) for young people’s lifestyle shopping.
+The list of the biggest Chinese online retailers continues with Suning.com for electronics, Kaola for high-quality “Western” products, and Xiao Hong Shu (Little Red Book) for young people’s lifestyle shopping.

 China is the most prominent leader in eCommerce with a market size three times bigger than its closest counterpart, the US.
 So it is only fair to expect expansion and innovation in the market as technology shapes Chinese consumers’ new shopping habits.
-More and more companies are targeting lower-tier cities as a part of their expansion strategy and adopting new initiatives to keep up with the current eCommerce trends in China.
+More and more companies are targeting lower-tier cities as a part of their expansion strategy and adopting new initiatives to keep up with the current China eCommerce market trends.
 Let’s take a look at the most important China eCommerce market trends for this year.

-- Livestreaming is already huge in China and it’s not uncommon for Chinese influencers to endorse a product during their livestream.
-Together with the short video apps, it will become even more important as a sales medium and we will see the new ways it can be used in.
+- Livestreaming is already huge in China, and it’s not uncommon for Chinese influencers to endorse a product during their live stream.
+Together with the short video apps, it will become even more important as a sales medium and we will see the new ways it can be used.

 - Yes, we have just said that live-streaming will be even more important for sales, but there is a shift from KOL (Key Opinion Leader) marketing to KOC (Key Opinion Consumer) marketing.
-This means that consumers relate more to regular consumers like them that create authentic and trustable content.
-They always check online reviews before buying a product so why not have them on your side?
+This means that consumers relate more to regular consumers like them who create authentic and trustable content.
+They always check online reviews before buying a product, so why not have them on your side?

 - There is an increasing demand for cross-border eCommerce.
 Alibaba’s acquisition of Kaola cannot be a coincidence, right?
 Consumers are interested in foreign brands more than ever before.

 - Recommerce or reverse commerce will come to the fore.
 It’s not only cheaper but also environment-friendly!
 Right after mentioning sustainability, it’s time to talk about cruelty-free products.
-Animal testing has been mandatory in China but the policy-makers are moving away from these regulations as the number of animal right activists increase.
+Animal testing has been mandatory in China but policymakers are moving away from these regulations as the number of animal rights activists increases.
 Nǐ hǎo vegan brands!

 - Faster, faster, and faster delivery.
 It is no surprise at this point that it’s the reason market leaders are investing in warehouses all over the country.